tomasbasham/tomasbasham.github.io/_posts/2016-08-29-building-a-bartop-multicade.md

 author: Tomas Basham
 comments: true
 image: https://cdn.tomasbasham.co.uk/multicade.jpg
-category: Technology
+category: Product Design
-tags: technology raspberry pi electronics
+tags: arcade electronics mame raspberry-pi technology
 ---
 For sometime I have wanted an arcade machine for retro gaming, but they can be extremely expensive and take up a lot of space.
 This is no more true then a full sized cabinet.
 Furthermore they often come preloaded with only a handful of games that become tiresome pretty quickly.
 So I set out to solve these problems, saving space and achieving an affordable cabinet capable of playing hundreds of old, classic games.